 Payments must be at least 30 days late before they’re reported.
-But, not everything you make a payment on is reported to credit bureaus.
+But, not everything you make payments on is reported to credit reporting agencies.
 Moreover, credit scores aren’t all about payment history.
 It’s broken down into five categories:

 - 30% = amounts owed